POWERHOUSE PLACE

 ANY SURPRISES?

 It’s not often that viruses change architecture but COVID really did change what Mildurans valued about their riverfront, remoteness and community.
 This change of heart meant the community withdrew its support for a masterplan that emerged from extensive community consultation (by others) and had been endorsed only 12 months earlier.
-This meant that - with the stimulus funding clock ticking - we had to go back to the beginning and win the social license to create powerhouse place (see Problem #1).
+This meant that - with the stimulus funding clock ticking - we had to go back to the beginning and win the social license to create Powerhouse Place (see Problem #1).

 IS IT SUSTAINABLE?